genomic-medicine-sweden/Twist_Solid/docs/references.md

 | intervals | Target interval file | File created by the command described above |

 ## Pipeline specific files
-These are design files and other pipeline specific only available to download from the Uppsala Owncloud solution.
+These are design files and other pipeline specific files only available to download from out [git](https://github.com/genomic-medicine-sweden/Twist_Solid_pipeline_files) or the Uppsala Owncloud solution.

 | File type | File | Description |
 |-|-|-|